The columns shown in the main screen are as follows:

 The site user MailChimp settings are also at the bottom of the main user admin page.
 This integration will allow you to push Users in any of your Pressero storefronts into any of the mailing lists you have created in MailChimp.
 The User information can be easily added to MailChimp.

-Please note: The script to add a sign up form on your website does not work on https sites (sites with an SSL certificate).
+Note: The script to add a sign-up form on your website does not work on https sites (sites with an SSL certificate).
 There is an alternative method of making this work for you: Mailchimp provides a default link when a signup form is created.
 This link can be put on any page in your site and will provide you with a url to redirect the user to a page where they can sign up for your mailing list.

 Knowledge Base articles related to site users and MailChimp